Felix-Nyarko/Real-Estate-Rental-Market-Analysis---SQL-Analysis/README.md

 | Duplex    | 183   |
 | Mansion    | 30   |
 | Semi-Detached    | 47   |

+*Table showing the various housing categories and their total prices*

 ## 12. Find the average price per square meter (price/floor_area) for each region
 This SQL query calculates the average rental price per square meter for each region by dividing the property price by its floor area.